 As Director of ABC Ltd. he received Rs: 12,000 p.m. as salary and Rs:1,200 p.m. as entertainment allowance.
 The company provides him a car for both official and personal use.
 The personal use is estimated to be 50%.
-The company incurs an expenditure of Rs:16,000 on running and maintenance of the car {for both official and personal use) and depreciation of the car may be taken as Rs: 14,000.
+The company incurs an expenditure of Rs:16,000 on running and maintenance of the car { for both official and personal use) and depreciation of the car may be taken as Rs: 14,000.
 He was also a Director in another company from which he received Rs: 13,000 as Director's fee.
 Interest received on deposits with a Co-operative bank limited Rs:2,000.
 Dividend received from a foreign company Rs: 6,000.
-Received winnings from lottery Rs: 24,500 Income from agricultural land in England Rs: 78,000.
+Received winnings from lottery Rs: 24,500 Income from agricultural Prepared by : R,Jayalakshmi, Dr. Dharmaraj, Assistant Professor, Department of Commerce , KAHE land in England Rs: 78,000.
 Honorarium for delivering lectures in a registered society Rs:1,200.